coderefinery/handsonscicomp/source/fitech-info.rst

 Exercises
 ---------

-You should have your Aalto account ready (provided by FITech after you register there).

 Our exercise page can be found here: `A+ Hands-on scientific computing`_.

 .. _A+ Hands-on scientific computing: https://plus.cs.aalto.fi/CS-E4004/2020/

-Logging in is required to submit the exercises, so you should log in as "Aalto University user" which is also for FITech users with an account.
+Logging in is required to submit the exercises, so you should log in as "External to Aalto".

 Course evaluation is divided into modules A-C and D-E and you can earn 1 credit from each modules (overall 2 credits).
 Instead of credits users may also request a certificate after approved completion of course.

 More information about the grading practicalities and the exercises can be found on the exercise page.

 Although the course is an always open course, notice that the content and exercises might change over time and your performance may not be valid anymore.
 Please make sure to finish your work in six months time to secure successful completion of the course.

 Applying for credits
 --------------------